Wurmie/rshell/README.md

 Run the program in a linux terminal.
 This program will not guarantee to run properly even in a linux terminal.
 Even though echo and ls are different commands, when testing, they are the same thing.

+There is a scripts in test folder that I used when testing for test cases from Mevens.

-To run the program for RShell:
+To run the program for RShell(hw0,hw2,hw3):

 ``$git clone https://github.com/Wurmie/rshell.git``